 Vanderbilt Autism & Neurodiversity Alliance (VANA)

-The group meets at the Wond’ry on the first Tuesday of each month.
+The group meets at the Wond’ry twice a month.
 Though self-advocates are encouraged, VANA respects the wishes of those members who wish to keep their neurodiversity private.

 This group was formed in September of 2018, and as a democratic body, their scope and efforts will be detailed by consensus in future meetings.

-If interested, please contact Claire Barnett (email@example.com), the student leader of VANA.
+If interested, please contact Elysia Tillman (firstname.lastname@example.org), the current President of VANA.

 Vanderbilt Autism Roadmap for Students (VARS)